LearnEcommerce

 1. The "Trust Monopoly"

 Trust is hard to build and easy to lose.
-Nykaa has spent 12 years building a reputation for zero-tolerance on fakes.
-Even if reliance Tira or Tata Cliq Palette enters the market with deep pockets, they cannot "Buy" this 12-year history.
+Nykaa has spent over a decade building a reputation for zero-tolerance on fakes.
+Even if Reliance Tira (~28 stores) or Tata's Palette enters with deep pockets, they cannot "Buy" this 14-year history.
 For a woman putting a chemical on her face, Trust > Discount.

 2. The "Gateway to India" for Global Giants When Charlotte Tilbury, The Ordinary, or Huda Beauty decided to enter India, they didn't go to Amazon.
 They went to Nykaa.
 Why?
 Because Nykaa offers "Brand Protection."
 They promise not to discount the premium brand into oblivion.
 This gives Nykaa exclusive distribution rights for the first 1-2 years of a global brand's India launch.